Adele Jeunette has been a resident of Littleton for 24 years, the same amount of time she's been driving to see lights in the area.

 6991 S Vine St, Centennial, CO 80122

 If you want to grab a bite, or get a hot drink before you go out, there are several restaurants.
-Local favorites are the Mellow Mushroom pizza joint and the Peet’s Coffee and Tea.
 You can also get sushi, pizza, soup, stir-fry, salad bar, and all kinds of drinks at Whole Foods Market.

 Lights on House at 6636 S. Lafayette

 As you head west on Arapahoe Road the cool white lights that decorate the trees and the roofline will catch your eye off to the right.
-Make a right on Lafayette, and you will see a tree and yard decked out with all manner of things—Cookie Monster and Big Bird with the sleigh, penguins, Minnie Mouse, a reindeer pushing a lawn mower.
+It's Stricker's Winter Wonderland!
+Make a right on Lafayette, and you will see a tree and yard decked out with all manner of things—including a whole section devoted to Dr. Seuss' Whoville.
 Make sure you take a look at the windows to catch a glimpse of the Grinch lurking about.
 If you get out of the car and walk around to see the display, you can also hear the Christmas music that’s piped from the porch.

 If you have time, wend your way through the neighborhood for a bit.
 While the other houses aren’t as elaborate, there are still some feats of engineering (how did they get those red lights so high on that tree?) to admire.
 This neighborhood seems to have more decorating spirit than most of the ones I’ve seen in Littleton.